android/compose-samples/README.md

 💻 Requirements
 ------------
-To try out these sample apps, you need to use the latest version of [Android Studio Arctic Fox](https://developer.android.com/studio/preview).
+To try out these sample apps, you need to use [Android Studio Arctic Fox](https://developer.android.com/studio).
 You can clone this repository or import the project from Android Studio following the steps [here](https://developer.android.com/jetpack/compose/setup#sample).